 - The key derivation algorithm is deterministic.
 This means that using the same key and passphrase, you will get the same derived key

-- If a derived key is compromised, you can keep the same master key, change the passphrase and get a new key that you can use without having to recreate and redistribute the master key parts
+- If a derived key is compromised, you can keep the same master key, change the passphrase and get a new key that you can use without having to recreate and redistribute the master key shares

 - Key derivation algorithm is able to generate arbitrary length keys, so we can generate keys for multiple purposes